paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 Validators being pushed out of the validator set are an issue because that can greatly skew the numbers game in approval checking (% for 30-ish malicious in a row).

-There are are also censorship or liveness issues if backing is suddenly dominate by malicious nodes but in general even if some honest blocks get backed liveness should be preserved.
+There are also censorship or liveness issues if backing is suddenly dominated by malicious nodes but in general even if some honest blocks get backed liveness should be preserved.

 > **Note:**
 > It is worth noting that is is fundamentally a defense in depth strategy because if we assume disputes are perfect it should not be a real concern.
-In reality disputes are difficult to get right, and non-determinism and happen so defense in depth is crucial when handling those subsystems.
+In reality disputes and determinism are difficult to get right, and non-determinism and happen so defense in depth is crucial when handling those subsystems.

 </br></br></br>